kyma-project/website/content/blog-posts/2020-01-16-integration-testing-in-k8s/index.md

 1. Test in the language of your choice (yes, Octopus is language-agnostic).
 2. TestDefinition that specifies the image to use and commands to run.
-3. ClusterTestSuite that specifies which tests to run on a cluster, and how you want to run them.
+3. ClusterTestSuite that defines which tests to run on a cluster, and how you want to run them.

 In Kyma, we created integration jobs in the continuous integration tool called [Prow](https://github.com/kyma-project/test-infra/blob/master/prow/README.md).
 These Prow jobs are run before and after merging any changes to the `master` branch.
 Upon triggering, a Prow job runs the [`testing.sh`](https://github.com/kyma-project/kyma/blob/master/installation/scripts/testing.sh) script that creates a ClusterTestSuite, builds a cluster, and runs all integration tests on it.

 ## Features & benefits

 Migration from Helm tests to Octopus went smoothly and came down to minor modifications in Job definitions, such as changing them to the `TestDefinition` kind and removing the Helm annotation from them.
 However, the benefits that Octopus gave us were massive and just the ones we expected:

 1. **Selective testing**